Sun-Yuman/forest-vitality-carbon-decline/README.md

 # forest vitality-Europe
-Code for the article 'Tree vitality decline': data preprocessing, analysis, and modeling scripts
+Code for the article 'Unprecedented decline in tree vitality slowdowns the European forest carbon sink': data preprocessing, analysis, and modeling scripts